hpc/charliecloud/doc/ch-grow_desc.rst

     -f -` behavior.

   :code:`-n`, :code:`--dry-run`
-    Do not actually execute any Dockerfile instructions.
+    Don't actually execute any Dockerfile instructions.

+  :code:`--no-fakeroot`
+    Don't try any of the unprivileged build workarounds (see section "Quirks of a fully unprivileged builds" below).

   :code:`--parse-only`
     Stop after parsing the Dockerfile.